tatuylonen/wiktextract/README.md

 This will install the ``wiktextract`` package and the ``wiktwords`` script.

-This software is only supported with Python 3.
+This software requires Python 3.

 ### Running tests